-At March 31, 2008, we had approximately \$1.3 million in cash and cash equivalents.
-We have access to our existing line of credit with an available borrowing capacity of \$52.2 million, have obtained mortgages on 33 of our properties and have a \$20.0 million one-year term loan.
+At June 30, 2008, we had approximately \$1.8 million in cash and cash equivalents.
+We have access to our existing line of credit with an available borrowing capacity of \$46.7 million, have obtained mortgages on 33 of our properties and have a \$20.0 million short-term loan.
 We expect to obtain additional mortgages collateralized by some or all of our real property in the future.
-We anticipate continuing to borrow funds and issuing additional equity securities in order to obtain additional capital.
+We anticipate continuing to borrow funds and issuing additional equity securities in order to obtain additional capital in the future.
+However, we cannot determine the terms of future borrowings or equity issuances or whether we will be able to borrow funds or issue equity on terms favorable to us, or if at all.
 We expect that the funds from our line of credit, our short-term loan and additional mortgages and securities offerings will provide us with sufficient capital to make additional investments and to fund our continuing operations for the foreseeable future.